Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 </p>

-The pupil diameter (Pd) can be very different from people to people, in order to normalize my data I chose a baseline moment.
-I chose the first session of driving for baseline as it induces a "normal situation", not specially stressing but more than a "doing nothing situation".
+The pupil diameter (Pd) can be very different from person to person, to normalize my data I chose a baseline moment.
+I chose the first session of driving for baseline as it induces a "normal situation", not especially stressing but more than a "doing nothing situation".
 I computed the mean pupil diameter on the complete baseline signal.
 Then I computed :

 $$ Pd_{normalized}(t)= Pd(t)-\overline{Pd_{Baseline}}$$

-Then from each 40s (2000 points) signal, I extracted a 125 points feature vector by applying discrete wavelet transform with 4 level and with Haar's window.
-Finally each 125 points feature vector for learning with the average mean and average standard deviation of all the 125 vectors in the dataset.
+Then from each 40s (2000 points) signal, I extracted a 125 points feature vector by applying a discrete wavelet transform with 4 levels and with Haar's window.
+Finally, every 125 points feature vector was normalized with the average mean and average standard deviation of all the 125 vectors in the dataset.
 By doing this we ensure that our dataset is normalized.

 <p align="center">
   <img alt="ECG Sample" title="ECG Sample" src="./Media/pre_processing.PNG">
 </p>

-I split the data of 29 subjects (13 from control group and 16 from experimental group) into training, validation and testing to avoid overfitting (as my features extracted from 40s samples with a sliding windows picking training and validation/testing data on a same subject would cause overfitting).
+I split the data of 29 subjects (13 from the control group and 16 from the experimental group) into training, validation, and testing to avoid overfitting (as my features extracted from 40s samples with a sliding window picking training and validation/testing data on the same subject would cause overfitting).
-Subjects for training and validation has been permuted as I planned to use K-fold cross validation (2 subjects (1 control and 1 experimental) in validation, 27 in training (12 control and 15 experimental)), and I created 195 datasets.
+Subjects for training and validation have been permuted as I planned to use K-fold cross-validation (2 subjects (1 control and 1 experimental) in validation, 27 in training (12 control and 15 experimental)), and I created 195 datasets.
 I selected subject 12 to be my testing subject and I never included this subject in the creation of the fold datasets.

 <p align="center">
   <img alt="Kfold Datasets" title="Kfold Datasets" src="./Media/cross_validation.PNG" >